merico34/Getting-and-Cleaning-Data/CodeBook.md

 of the measurements.
 The columns to drop from the data.frame are found by not matching any one of two regular expressions that check if the column name contains "-mean()" or "-std()".

-Finally all three data.frames("subjects","y","x") are merged into one data.frame by using cbind.
+Finally all three data.frames("subjects", "y", "x") are merged into one data.frame by using cbind.

 To make the data set tidy it must have unique row IDs.
 That means a single row is one subject doing one of his six activities.